Adrian Autry: Coaching career

 In 2012, he was named the fifth best assistant coach by ESPN, and was noted for his strong recruiting ties to the D.C. and DMV area.
 After departure of Mike Hopkins in March 2017, Autry was promoted to associate head coach job.
-He coached the forwards and recruited all positions and worked closely with eventual NBA draft picks Jerami Grant, Tyler Ennis, Oshae Brissett, Tyler Lydon, and Chris McCullough.
+He coached the forwards and recruited all positions and worked closely with eventual NBA draft picks Jerami Grant, Rakeem Christmas, Oshae Brissett, Tyler Lydon, and Chris McCullough.

 In 2019, Autry was named the head coach of USA East Coast Basketball, a team of college players that competed in a summer tour of Greece.

 On March 8, 2023, following longtime head coach Jim Boeheim's departure after 47 years, Autry was promoted to head coach.
-He is the eighth head coach in the 119-year history of Syracuse men’s basketball.
+He is the eighth head coach in the 119-year history of Syracuse men's basketball.

 Personal life

 Autry lives in Jamesville, New York with his wife, Andrea.
-The couple has four children, two of them being graduates of Syracuse University.
+The couple have four children, two of them being graduates of Syracuse University.
 His nickname is Red for his complexion and hair color.